brandur/sorg/content/drafts/postgres-atomicity.md

 or push all operations through a single flow control point.
 Not only are these workarounds slow, but they won't scale up to allow us to make our database fully ACID-compliant.
-Modern databases have a better way: MVCC.
+Modern databases have a better way, MVCC (multi-version concurrency control).

-Under MVCC (multi-version concurrency control), statements execute inside of a ***transaction***, and instead of overwriting data directly, they create new versions of it.
+Under MVCC, statements execute inside of a
+***transaction***, and instead of overwriting data directly, they create new versions of it.
 The original data is still available to other clients that might need it, and any new data stays hidden until the transaction commits.
 Clients are no longer in direct contention, and data stays safely persisted because they're not overwriting each other's changes.

 When a transaction starts, it takes a ***snapshot*** that captures the state of a database at that moment in time.
 To